 Al tools are to be used solely for educational purposes as approved by teachers.
-Students use of Al should be transparent and must be used ethically, refraining from cheating or plagiarizing.
-Students should not use Al in the form of research and should not copy and paste Al wordage into essays or other assignments.
-The misuse of Al could be considered plagiarism.
+Student use of Al should be transparent and must be used ethically, refraining from cheating or plagiarizing.
+Students should not use AI in the form of research and should not copy and paste AI wordage into essays or other assignments.
+Misuse of AI could be considered plagiarism.